 Stage 2 – Cahir to Ardfinnan (19km)

-Continuing south, the trail climbs into the Knockmealdown Mountains via forest tracks and remote bogland.
+The trail climbs south into the Knockmealdown Mountains via forest tracks and remote bogland.

 Stage 3 – Ardfinnan to Newcastle (16km)